tjknoth/cse130-web/lectures/03-datatypes.md

 data List = Nil | Cons Int List
 ```

-How do we represent *binary trees* with elements stored in the nodes?
+How do we represent *binary trees*?

 ```
 1 - 2 - 3 - ()